The electricity price in focus

 The tariffs for grid usage cover the costs for Swissgrid’s core business, i.e. the renewal, expansion and maintenance of the grid, as well as the costs of operation and monitoring via the control centres.

-As stipulated in the StromVV, Swissgrid divides these costs into three different tariffs and bills them to the distribution system operators and consumers directly connected to the transmission system.
+As stipulated in the Electricity Supply Ordinance (ESO), Swissgrid divides these costs into two different tariffs and passes them on to the distribution system operators and consumers directly connected to the transmission system.
 The distribution system operators then calculate the tariffs for their customers or the downstream distribution system operators on the basis of the tariffs charged by Swissgrid and their own grid costs.
 These costs are usually summarised in the electricity bill under «Grid usage».
 This means that the charge for use of the grid billed by the distribution system operator incorporates its own grid costs, as well as all pro rata grid usage costs for the upstream grids, including those of Swissgrid.

 The tariff for general ancillary services